DVidal1205/obsidian-vault/D&D/Game Information/Sessions/Session 008.md

 | **Speed**     | 40 ft.  |
 | **Abilities** |         |
 | *Spellcasting*   | The Minuteman is a spellcaster.
 Its spellcasting ability is Charisma (spell save DC 17, +9 to hit with spell attacks).
 The Minuteman has the following spells prepared: <br>- Cantrips (at will): Eldritch Blast, Mage Hand, Prestidigitation<br>- 1st level (4 slots): Armor of Agathys, Hellish Rebuke<br>- 2nd level (3 slots): Hold Person, Invisibility<br>- 3rd level (3 slots): Fireball, Counterspell<br>- 4th level (3 slots): Banishment, Dimension Door<br>- 5th level (2 slots): Hold Monster, Cone of Cold |

+After the fight prolongs, it will be clear that all hope is lost.
+As the Minuteman charges up an arching fireball and fires it towards the remaining group, Veroah will enter the fray.
+Flying in on their hawk, they will slice through the fireball and immediately engage the Minuteman, who teleports back.

+In a 60 foot standoff, the two will engage.
+The Minuteman will teleport away Veroah's blade using Vortex Warp, leaving them to hand to hand combat.
+Flying towards the Minuteman, Veroah will unleash an action surge, landing 6 melee attacks, and using pushing attack.
+These attacks will be backed with a purple glow as Veroah's scales illuminate a light purple with each attack.
+The Minuteman will teleport away, but Veroah will swiftly follow.
+Sending him airborne, Veroah captures them with a Detricite cage carried by the Giant Hawk.
+Retrieving their sword, they tell the crowd:

+"Good people of Morellus, today we have prevailed against the Minuteman's terror once again.
+But let us not forget the sacrifices made, the lives lost in this relentless fight.
+We must remain vigilant, for our struggle is far from over.

+Though darkness surrounds us, let it not extinguish the flame of hope within our hearts.
+Let this victory be a reminder that we are strong, united, and determined to reclaim our kingdom's peace.

+To all those who dare to dream of being the rightful ruler of Morellus, I implore you to join us in the Royal Crucible.
+Let this victory inspire you to continue fighting for justice and prosperity.

+Together, we shall overcome these trying times and restore harmony to our land.
+Remember, it is in unity that we find strength.
+Stay resolute and never lose faith in our cause.

+May the light of hope guide us through these dark days, as we march forward towards a brighter future for Morellus!"

+Rewrite this text of this speech into one paragraph of 6-8 sentences